nordglueck/dashboard-docs/docs/03_basics.md

         )
     ),
 })
 ```

-The streams are defined inside the Demultiplexer and connected to their respected consumer.
+The streams are defined inside the Demultiplexer and connected to their respective consumer (see **Consumer**).

-#### Template

-### Routing

 ### REST API